flectra-hq/flectra/doc/reference/guidelines.rst

-:banner: banners/odoo_guideline.jpg
+:banner: banners/flectra_guideline.jpg

 .. highlight:: python

 ===============
-Odoo Guidelines
+Flectra Guidelines
 ===============

-This page introduces the new Odoo Coding Guidelines.
-Those aim to improve the quality of the code (e.g. better readability of source) and Odoo Apps.
+This page introduces the new Flectra Coding Guidelines.
+Those aim to improve the quality of the code (e.g. better readability of source) and Flectra Apps.
 Indeed, proper code eases maintenance, aids debugging, lowers complexity and promotes reliability.

 These guidelines should be applied to every new module, and new development.